aappddeevv/graphql-codegen-scala/packages/graphql-codegen-scala-operations/README.md

 graphql `DocumentNode` via the graphql packages written in javascript and facaded by the `apollo_boost` scala.js facade.

+## Options

+* gqlImport: Scala package import and "gql" function to turn a string into a graphql DocumentNode.
+Depending on the scala.js facade you are using, this could be different.
+If the option is not provided, only the operation strings are embedded in the output.

 # Limitations

 Code generation does not handle: